apache/apex-core/operator_development.md

 -  endWindow()
 -  tearDown()

-In order to simplify the creation of an operator, the Apache Apex library also provides a base class “BaseOperator” which has empty implementations for these methods.
+In order to simplify the creation of an operator, Apache Apex library also provides a base class “BaseOperator” which has empty implementations for these methods.
 Please refer to the [Apex Operators](#apex_operators) section and the [Reference](#operator_reference) section for details on these.